 flow—A traffic load entering the backbone at one point—point of presence (POP)—and leaving it from another that must be traffic engineered across the backbone.
 The traffic load will be carried across one or more LSP tunnels running from the entry POP to the exit POP.

-headend—The label switch router (LSR) at which the tunnel originates.
+headend—The LSR at which the tunnel originates.
 The tunnel's "head" or tunnel interface will reside at this LSR as well.

 informs—A type of notification message that is more reliable than a conventional trap notification message because an informs message requires acknowledgment.

 label—A short, fixed-length data construct that tells switching nodes how to forward data (packets or cells).

 label switched path (LSP) tunnel—A configured connection between two routers, using label switching to carry the packets.